 SCALP MICROPIGMENTATION: AN ALTERNATIVE ALOPECIA TREATMENT

-Scalp micropigmentation as an alopecia treatment is a relatively new technique consisting of the placement of tiny dots of specialized pigment ink on the scalp area with a tattoo machine and needle to give the illusion of a buzz cut hairstyle on a head with baldness, or to add density to a thinning hairline or diffused hair loss.
-This treatment can also be used to conceal scars from hair transplant or to treat hair loss due to skin problems like alopecia areata.
+Scalp micropigmentation as an alopecia treatment is a relatively new technique of placing tiny dots of specialized pigment ink on the scalp area.
+SMP uses a tattoo machine and needle to give the illusion of a buzz-cut hairstyle on a head with baldness or to add density to a thinning hairline or diffused hair loss.
+This treatment can also conceal scars from hair transplants or treat hair loss due to skin problems like alopecia areata.

 What is scalp micropigmentation, and how is this alopecia treatment performed?

 We can consider scalp micropigmentation (SMP) like a tattoo, but it is nothing like a tattoo.
-Unlike traditional tattoos, scalp micropigmentation places the ink in the first layer of the skin, instead of the second one like tattoos.
+Unlike traditional tattoos, scalp micropigmentation places the ink in the first layer of the skin, instead of the second one, like in tattoos.

-The scalp micropigmentation alopecia treatment is applied in two or three sessions; every session takes a one to two hours and the result will remain for 3 to 8 years.
+The scalp micropigmentation alopecia treatment is applied in two or three sessions; every session takes one to two hours, and the result will remain for 3 to 8 years.
 After this time, some fading may occur, in which a touchup is done to refresh the look again.

 Can we use SMP instead of a hair transplant?

-Hair transplantation is a surgical technique, which includes taking hair follicles from the back side of the head scalp –the (donor) area- and implanting them in the balding (reception) area.
-After a few months the transplanted hair starts growing, and new hair will cover the gaps.
-The main requisite for doing this surgery is to have a big donor area with enough donor hairs to be transplanted.
+Hair transplantation is a surgical technique that includes taking hair follicles from the back of the head scalp –the (donor) area- and implanting them in the balding (reception) area.
+After a few months, the transplanted hair starts growing, and new hair will cover the gaps.
+The main requirement for this surgery is to have a big donor area with enough donor’s hairs to be transplanted.

-In some cases, the follicles in the donor area may not be enough to perform a transplant, so in this situation the patient will need to seek other solutions -for example using artificial hair or hair extensions- as hair problems may cause psychological problems.
-It´s in these situations when the micropigmentation technique can be a good alternative solution for patients that are not suitable for a hair transplant.
+In some cases, the follicles in the donor area may not be enough to perform a transplant.
+In this situation, the patient will need to seek other solutions -for example, using artificial hair or hair extensions- as hair problems may cause psychological problems.
+In these situations, the micropigmentation technique can be an excellent alternative for patients unsuitable for a hair transplant.